-If we said Beats headphones, what would you think of?
-You’d probably imagine a slick and shiny pair of red over-ears with the Beats B logo on the cups, right?
-Well, you’re not alone.
-That’s the look and style that made Beats super popular.
-But fast-forward to 2021 and there’s much more on offer from the trendy audio brand.
+There’s much more to Beats headphones than the slick pair of red over-ears with the Beats ‘B’ logo on the cups that you’re probably most familiar with.
+That’s the style that originally made Beats popular, but in 2022 there’s so much more on offer from this trendy audio brand.

-It all depends on your tastes, your budget and what you want a new pair of headphones for.
-In our guide below, we've selected the best Beats headphones you can buy right now, along with details about how well they perform in different environments, what their strengths are and whether they're the right choice for you.
+With many new options available to choose from, which Beats headphones should you buy?
+In this guide, we’ll help you figure out which Beats headphones fit with your preferences, style and budget.
+We’ve included all of the best Beats headphones you can buy right now, along with details about how well they perform in different environments, what their strengths are and whether they're the right choice for you.

 Beats headphones can be expensive, so keep your eyes peeled for deals.
-We’ve got a best Beats headphones deals guide that’s filled with all the latest discounts.
+We’ve got a best Beats headphones deals guide that’s dedicated to keeping you updated on all of the latest discounts.

 The Beats Solo Pro are at the top of our list because they bring excellent adaptive noise-cancelling to an on-ear offering that's comfortable and looks good.
 Beats Solo Pro are a marked step up from previous iterations – particularly when it comes to build quality.